Bhutan Visitor Guide

 Shopping:

+Shop for genuine Bhutanese regional handicrafts at the Craft Bazaar in Thimphu.
 Some handicrafts sold in Bhutan come from Nepal so check first.
 The best weavings and textiles will generally be Bhutanese and can be quite expensive as they are top quality.
-For general trinkets and handicrafts, the cheapest place to buy is from the traders at the beginning of the Taktsang Monastery hike trail and, also at the first view point on that same trail (Paro valley).
+For general trinkets and handicrafts, the cheapest place to buy is from the traders along the Taktsang Monastery hiking trail.
 Thimphu and Paro main streets generally offer the best shopping.
-Check out the new Gagyel Lhandrup Weaving Centre in Thimphu whose products are all made on site and quite exquisite.
-Next door is also the artist S. Bishwa’s gallery which is also worth a visit.
 Paro is good for inexpensive local jewellery.
 The weaving centre in Chhume Valley, central Bumthang region, also offers some of the best weavings, handicrafts and textiles shopping in the Kingdom.

 Speaking Dzongkha:

+Dzongkha is the official of Bhutan.
 Here are a few basic phrases to help you along the way.
-Your guide, along with most Bhutanese up to around 45 years of age, will generally speak very good English.
+Your guide, along with most Bhutanese up to around 55 years of age, will generally speak very good English.

 - Kuzuzangpo La – Respected Greetings. (use this when meeting new people – drop the ‘La’ for friends)